UVicOptics/The-Big-FFW/README.md

 * Slice: Plots Intensity Vs Pixel number graph based on the chosen slice (from Dim1 and Dim2).

-* Comparison: Compares the raw data with the smoothed version of it.
+* Comparison: Compares the raw data with a smoothed version of it (currently the default smoothing factor is 20, the future versions will have better control on the smoothing process).

 * Peak Finder: Finds peaks of the plot generated from Slice functions.